Droei/unity-shader-experiments/readme.md

 Each experiment branch should include a clear description of what it contains and how it works.
 This is mostly for myself as I memorize and understand subject through explaining them but also me and potential others to refer back to.

+Its important to note that I don't aim to just understand the note itself but what goes on under, the math behind the nodes are essential to me as I have goals beyond making nice shaders!
 ---

 ## Notes